ThomasQi3141/ThomasQi3141/README.md

 # Hey, I'm Thomas

-I'm a first-year CS student at the University of Waterloo who's passionate about machine learning 🙂
+I'm a first-year CS student at the University of Waterloo who's skilled in full-stack development and passionate about machine learning 🙂

 ## Check out some of my cool projects: